whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/Code & Dev & Tech.md

 ---

-## Code & Dev & Tech
+### Code & Dev & Tech

 ![](https://opengraph.githubassets.com/11833547dd5fa618bad52c9f9a0a0453fe9701a8718366dc23795f870d985d97/bozbez/win-capture-audio)

-[GitHub - bozbez/win-capture-audio: An OBS plugin that allows capture of independant application audio streams on Windows, in a similar fashion to OBS's game capture and Discord's application streaming.](https://github.com/bozbez/win-capture-audio) - An OBS plugin that allows capture of independant application audio streams on Windows, in a similar fashion to OBS's game capture and Discord's application streaming. - GitHub - boz...
+[GitHub - bozbez/win-capture-audio: An OBS plugin that allows capture of independant application audio streams on Windows, in a similar fashion to OBS's game capture and Discord's application streaming.](https://github.com/bozbez/win-capture-audio) - An OBS plugin that allows capture of independant application audio streams on Windows, in a similar fashion to OBS's game capture and Discord's application streaming. - GitHub - boz…

 2022-10-06T05:32:09.000Z